 We stress that interesting charge loop current emerges in the valley polarized phase.
-Figure \ref{fig:n3.2}(c) shows current $j_{1,1}(\r)$ for the orbital $1$ from the position $\0$ to $\r$ for $U=U'=0$ in the unit of $1$ meV/$\hbar$: $j_{1,1}(\r)=-2{\rm Im}\langle \tilde{h}^0_{1,1}(\r)c^\dagger_1(\r)c_1(\0) \rangle$, where $\tilde{h}^0_{1,1}(\r)$ is the hopping integral of the tight-binding model.
-Thus, the $C_3$ symmetry loop current appears in each valley due to the imaginary hopping integrals in $\tilde{h}^0$.
-Figure \ref{fig:n3.2} (d) shows the intra-orbital current pattern between the nearest sites, in the case of $\q=\0$ for simplicity.
-Since the direction of rotation in loop current $j_{1,1}$ between the BA sites is opposite to that in $j_{2,2}$ between the AB sites, the effective magnetic flux is opposite to the adjacent ones as shown in Fig. \ref{fig:n3.2}(d).
-Because of the relation $j_{1,1}(\r)=-j_{3,3}(\r)$, the $C_3$ symmetry loop current is canceled between the opposite valleys, and it is identified as the valley loop current.
-In the presence of the valley polarization, the energy shift $\Delta E^\xi\sim \xi {\rm Re} f^{\Q_1}_{1,1}$ for the valley $\xi=\pm1$ appears.
-Since the $\Delta E^\xi$ makes unbalance between the currents for $\xi=\pm 1$, the valley loop current is converted to the net charge loop current, which has been frequently discussed in cuprates \cite{Affleck,Varma}.
-The magnetic flux emerges in proportion to $|\Delta E^\xi|$, and it is measurable by several experimental methods.
-We note that the obtained $\q\ne\0$ valley polarization induces a staggered charge loop current.
+In the absence of valley polarization, the current from the orbital $m$ at $\r'$ to the orbital $l$ at $\r$ is given as $j_{l,m}(\r,\r')=2{\rm Im}\langle \tilde{h}^{0}_{l,m}(\r,\r')c^\dagger_l(\r)c_m(\r') \rangle_{0}$, where $\tilde{h}^{0}_{l,m}(\r,\r')$ is the original hopping integral \cite{Kontani-sLC}.
+Figure \ref{fig:n3.2}(c) shows the current from the center site, $j_{1,1}(\r)\equiv j_{1,1}(\r,\bm{0})$ due to the imaginary hopping integrals in $\tilde{h}^0$.
+Figure \ref{fig:n3.2} (d) shows a schematic intra-orbital current pattern.
+The direction of rotation in loop current $j_{1,1}$ is opposite to that in $j_{2,2}$.
+Because of the relation $j_{1,1}(\r)=-j_{3,3}(\r)$, the charge loop current is canceled, while pure valley loop current appears.
+In the presence of the valley polarization, the valley current is converted to the net charge loop current.
+The magnetic flux emerges in proportion to the valley polarization, and it will be measurable by several experimental methods.

-In summary, we studied the origin of the nematic state in the TBG.
+In summary, we studied the origin of the nematic state in MATBG.
 We found that the $\q=\0$ $C_3$-symmetry-breaking nematic state near the VHS filling is identified as the nematic bond order.
-This order is driven by the quantum interference among the valley + spin fluctuations thanks to the Hund's less nature of the TBG.
-This mechanism of nematicity is insensitive to the model parameters as verified in SM C \cite{SM}.
-We also found the emergence of the time-reversal-symmetry-broken valley polarization, which accompanies the novel charge loop current near the nematic phase.
-The present study revealed unexpected interesting similarities and differences between the TBG and Fe-based superconductors.
+This order originates from prominent quantum interference among moderate fluctuations of $SU(4)$ valley+spin composite operators.
+This nematicity is robust once three VHS points exist in each valley, insensitively to the shape of the FS.
+We also found the emergence of the time-reversal-symmetry-broken valley polarization, which accompanies the novel charge loop current.
+The present study revealed unexpected interesting similarities and differences between MATBG and Fe-based superconductors.